rossyvee/personal--blog/README.md

 ## Requirements
 * A stable internet connection
 ## User Story
-* Comment on the different pitches posted py other uses.
+* Comment on the different blog posted by other user.
 * See the pitches posted by other uses.
 * Vote on s pitch they have viwed by giving it a upvote or a downvote.
 * Register to be allowed to log in to the application